valderman/haste-compiler/README.md

 [binary packages](http://haste-lang.org/#downloads).
 In the first two cases, you need to add add Cabal's bin directory, usually `~/.cabal/bin`, to your `$PATH` if you haven't already done so.
-When installing from the Windows or generic Linux package, you may want to add `path/to/haste-compiler/bin` to your `$PATH`.
+When installing from the Mac, Windows or generic Linux package, you may want to add `path/to/haste-compiler/bin` to your `$PATH`.
 The Debian package takes care of this automatically.

 Then, installing the latest stable-ish version from cabal is easy: